DonAlex1/GMDPrivateServer/CONTRIBUTING.md

 ### Your first code contribution

 Unsure where to begin contributing to this project?
-You can start by looking through these `beginner` and `help-wanted` issues:
+You can start by looking through these `Beginner` and `Help wanted` issues:

-* [Beginner issues][beginner] - Issues which should only require a few lines of code, and a test or two.
+* [Beginner issues][https://github.com/DonAlex0/GMDPrivateServer/labels/Beginner] - Issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues][help-wanted] - Issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues][https://github.com/DonAlex0/GMDPrivateServer/labels/Help%20wanted] - Issues which should be a bit more involved than `Beginner issues`.

 Both issue lists are sorted by total number of comments.
 While not perfect, number of comments is a reasonable proxy for the impact a given change will have.